 Dedicate this time to reading books, playing silly games, talking, singing, and dancing anything you enjoy.
 There should be no phone calls or messages to be looked at during one-on-one time.
 This simple act of dedicated time will work wonders for your relationship with your child.

 As you spend this uninterrupted time with your child you get to know him better and learn more about his unique character traits.
-This bonding will help you come up with creative and unique solutions tailored to your child every time there is a challenge you face with your child.
+This bonding will help you come up with creative and unique solutions tailored to your child every time there is a challenge you face..

 I have personally experienced this.
-Knowing about our son and his characteristics help me create solutions that are appropriate for him in times of need.
-This, in turn, makes our trust bond, even more, stronger and helps him feel heard, more in tune with his needs and express better.
+Knowing about our son and his nature help me create solutions that are appropriate for him in times of need.
+This, in turn, makes our trust bond even more stronger and helps him feel heard, more in tune with his needs and express better.

 Have you ever watched how little people play outside?
 It’s the most amazing sight to behold.